nacos-group/nacos-coredns-plugin/README.md

-This project provides a coredns plugin, which can export nacos services as dns domain.
+This project provides a **DNS-F** client based on [CoreDNS](https://coredns.io/), which can help export those registed services on Nacos as DNS domain. **DNS-F** cient is a dedicated agent process(side car) beside the application's process to foward the service discovery DNS domain query request to Nacos.

 ## Quic Start
 To build an run nacos coredns plugin, the OS must be Linux or Mac.
 And also, golang environments(GOPATH,GOROOT,GOHOME) must be configured correctly.